emwhylaj/Remuner8-ClientSide/README.md

+# Remuner8-ClientSide
+Built with React.js and Creative Tim

 ### What is this repository for? ###

 * Code files for the client side of the Remuner8 payroll application written in React.js